 What platform or media are we designing for?

 iOS, Android, Web, Print?
-Even only this question comes with numerous constraints; For example, if you are designing for iOS, you need to have your buttons height minimum in 44px, so users can easily interact with it.
+Even only this question comes with numerous constraints; For example, if you are designing for iOS, you need to have your buttons height minimum of 44px, so users can easily interact with them.
 It doesn't matter if you like smaller size buttons.
-It needs to be as Apple Design Guidelines provides for accessibility.
+It needs to be as Apple Design Guidelines provide for accessibility.
 You may have similar guidelines in your organization.